snowcoders/renovate-config/readme.md

 A great example of how to use these configs is this repository itself!
 Though for you instead of referencing the `dist` folder directly you would reference `@snowcoders/renovate-config`

+## Husky config

+No customization should be needed.
+Recommended filename `.huskyrc.js`.

+## Jest config

+No customization should be needed.
+Recommended filename `jest.config.js`.

+## Lint staged config

+No customization should be needed.
+Recommended filename `.lintstagedrc.js`.

+## Prettier config

+No customization should be needed.
+Recommended filename `.prettierrc.js`.

+## Sortier config

+No customization should be needed.
+Recommended filename `.sortierrc.js`.

 ## Typescript config

 You are able to use this package as a [base for your tsconfig file](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-2.html#tsconfigjson-inheritance-via-nodejs-packages).